mod_conf_ldapmod_conf_ldap module can be used to store configuration

 configuration data.
 This information is provided in the "path"

-to the configuration file, using proftpd
+to the configuration file, using proftpd's

-command-line option.
+-c/--config command-line option.
 The specific

-"path" to use for mod_conf_ldap
+"path" to use for mod_conf_ldap uses an URI-like

 syntax: